 Gout is a type of arthritis which develops because of high uric acid levels in the body.
 Uric acid crystals form and are deposited in the joints.
 A common place for these crystals to occur is in the ankle.
 Individuals who drink alcohol or are overweight are at an increased risk of developing gout, so too are postmenopausal women and individuals who use diuretic medication.

 Any joint in the body can be affected by gout, but it is more common in the toes, ankles, knees and fingers.
 Symptoms of gout include:

-A combination of a healthy balanced diet and regular physical activity is the best way to safely lose weight which in turn can reduce uric acid levels.
-Alcohol can increase uric acid levels and lead to gout.
-Beer is particularly susceptible to causing gout.
-Reducing your alcohol intake can help to keep your uric acid levels low.
+A combination of a healthy diet and regular exercise is a good way to keep your weight under control which in turn can reduce uric acid levels in the body.
+Alcohol can leave you more susceptible to developing gout.
+Beer is most likely to cause gout than wine.
+However, you should keep your intake of alcohol low to reduce uric acid levels.

 Lab Tests Online UK.
 (2013).
 Uric Acid Test.
 Available at: https://labtestsonline.org.uk/tests/uric-acid-test

 NHS Inform.
 (2019).
 Gout.
 Available at: https://www.nhsinform.scot/illnesses-and-conditions/muscle-bone-and-joints/conditions/gout

 UK Gout Society.
 (2018).
 All About Gout and Diet.
 Available at: http://www.ukgoutsociety.org/docs/goutsociety-allaboutgoutanddiet-0113.pdf